-East – Regional Theatre Guide
+East of England – Regional Theatre Guide

 Bury St Edmunds is a real landmark for Theatres in the UK.
-The Theatre Royal is a Grade 1 listed playhouse from the 1800’s and it is the only one listed in the national trusts portfolio of properties that is open to the public.
+The Theatre Royal is a Grade 1 listed playhouse from the 1800’s and it is the only one listed in the National Trusts’ portfolio of properties that is open to the public.
 The Theatre Royal shows a year-round selection of dance, stand-up comedy, drama & music.
 It is also the only surviving example of a regency theatre in England.

 Further across the East of England even more history can be found in venues such as The Pavilion Theatre in Gorleston-on-sea which dates to 1898 and was designed by the Borough Engineer J W Cockrill.